Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 This is a crucial benefit, as the vast majority of insurance providers don’t allow you to start a policy whilst already abroad.

-If I had considered Safetywing, I wouldn’t have had to pay this largely inflated price that I did end up paying!
+If I had considered SafetyWing, I wouldn’t have had to pay this largely inflated price that I did end up paying!

 SafetyWing’s easy subscription model is one of the things that makes them stand out from other providers.